tombasche/samsa/README.md

 4. It then saves the message to the store for future computation.

 ```
-from samsa import PersistentConsumer
+from samsa import StatefulConsumer

 def loop():
     topic = "nodes.status"
-    with PersistentConsumer(
+    with StatefulConsumer(
             [topic], table_name="node_status", group_id=KAFKA_GROUP_ID,
             bootstrap_servers="localhost:9092"
     ) as store: